Last Updated: November 2023

 Triple Net (NNN)

-Triple net (NNN) investing is a type of real estate investment, where the property’s lease agreements stipulate that the tenants are responsible for paying all property-related expenses such as property taxes, property insurance, and maintenance costs on top of their base rent payments.
+Triple net (NNN) investing is a type of commercial real estate investment, where the property’s lease agreements stipulate that the tenants are responsible for paying all property-related expenses such as property taxes, property insurance, and maintenance costs on top of their base rent payments.

 Syndication